lukeprofits/Monero_Subscriptions_Wallet/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Uses](https://img.shields.io/badge/Uses-Monero%20RPC-orange.svg)

-> :warning: The open source GUI library that we use now requires a license.
+> :warning: The GUI library that we use now requires a license.
 We are working on creating a replacement GUI that uses a different library.

 A Monero wallet that automatically pays subscriptions.